 Way 1.
 WinX MediaTrans

 Supported OS: Windows and Mac

 WinX MediaTrans is an iPhone management app that is extremely straightforward and doesn’t require much effort from the user’s end.
 With it you can transfer and backup an unlimited number of 4K HDR photo, ProRaw picture, app photo, burst photo, live photo, and more in whatever format, be it HEIC, RAW, JPG, or PNG.
 It is known for lightning fast speed, capable of transferring 100 pieces of 4k photos in 8 seconds.
 You can even manage your photos in chronological order, and delete unwanted images as per your needs.
 In addition, WinX MediaTrans also features transferring music, videos, voice memos, ebooks, etc within clicks.

 Note: Apple started using HEIC format for shooting photos on iDevice since iOS 11.
 Although it is widely compatible with many devices, HEIC can be still problematic on older Mac and Windows.
-You have to convert HEIC to JPG format or others.
+You may need to open and view HEIC photos on Windows 10 and convert HEIC to JPG format or others.
 WinX MediaTrans features a converter that is able to convert picture formats while transferring large space-consuming photos from iPhone to flash drive.
 So don’t worry.
 Now download WinX MediaTrans and follow the step-by-step guide below.